nkarl/nkarl.github.io/src/content/blog/2024-05-18-oop-a-review.md

 }
 ```

-However, because of [the diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance), the [Elysia Chronotica](https://en.wikipedia.org/wiki/Elysia_chlorotica?useskin=vector) is explicitly forbid by classical Java from being defined.
+However, because of [the diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance), the [Elysia Chronotica](https://en.wikipedia.org/wiki/Elysia_chlorotica?useskin=vector) is explicitly forbidden by classical Java from being defined.
 We cannot do the following:

 ```java
 class Elysia extends Animal, Plant {}